Chambers brothers (pastoralists): Recognition

 Katherine River (and hence the town Katherine) was named for his second daughter Catherine.

-Anna Creek, Edwards Creek and William Creek were named for John Chambers' children, by Peter Warburton in 1858, surveyor Lee in 1883, and John McDouall Stuart in 1858 respectively.
+Anna Creek, after which Anna Creek Station was named, was named for James Chambers' daughter Anna, by Peter Warburton in 1858.
+Anna's Reservoir was also named for Anna.

 John Chambers

 John Chambers (1814?
-1815? – 26 September 1889), born in Ponders End, Middlesex was a successful grazier and pastoralist in South Australia.
+1815? – 26 September 1889), born in Ponders End, Middlesex, was a successful grazier and pastoralist in South Australia.

 Both he and brother James were livestock dealers in East Dereham, Norfolk, following their father's profession.
-He arrived in South Australia in the John Renwick on 10 February 1837 with wife Mary, brother Benjamin and sister Priscilla shortly after his brother James.
+He arrived in the colony of South Australia in the John Renwick on 10 February 1837 with wife Mary, brother Benjamin and sister Priscilla shortly after his brother James.

-He and his bullock dray were called on to assist the party of Light, Morphett and Hack, which explored the area between Holdfast Bay and Aldinga in June 1838.
+He and his bullock dray were called on to assist the party of William Light, John Morphett and John Hack, which explored the area between Holdfast Bay and Aldinga in June 1838.
 He claimed to have done the first ploughing in Adelaide (for Boyle Travers Finniss; another claimant was Donald McLean) and to have built the first Adelaide house with a fireplace, door and glass window.
 He also practised as a farrier and speculated as a dealer but over-reached himself in 1851 and John and Mary settled down on settled on 1200 acres (486 ha) in Cherry Gardens to run sheep.

 In 1846 he took up land around Lake Bonney to run sheep, then formally converted it to leasehold in 1851, setting up a head station at Cobdogla, managed by James Trussell, successfully breeding horses and cattle.
 The two brothers took up the lease of the station pioneered by Fisher and Handcock near the present-day Renmark in 1858 and in 1859 William Finke took up another section in the area, creating two stations, "Bookmark" and "Chowilla".
-Around 1860 John Chambers took over Finke's lease, installing James Redin as manager.
-Around 1865 Chambers sold Bookmark and Chowilla to Richard Holland who around five years later passed it on to his stepsons William and Robert Robertson.
-(In 1887 the South Australian government resumed part of Bookmark for the Chaffey brothers' irrigation development and the town of Renmark.)